mission-arm/HACKberry/README.md

 Our goal is to develop an artificial arm that would become the platform upon which developers and artificial arm users from all over the world are able to build as they wish.
 The name represents our vision to “hack” at problems, grow branches of joy that reach out to users and enable their ideas and efforts to bear fruit (“berries”).

+"HACKberry" provides dual licenses system for Users: one is for non-profit use under this Policy, and the other is for exceptional use (including commercial use).

+Contents uploaded to the Exiii forum or GitHub may not only be used for development of HACKberry and may not be limited to just Creative Commons Licenses, and may be distributed by Exiii under a proprietary closed license, regardless of whether the content is program code, bug reports, opinions, ideas, etc. and regardless of the circumstances in which it was uploaded or whether it will be used for profit or not.

 # HACKberry Open Source Project Policy

 This policy (“Policy”) of “HACKberry Open Source Project” ( “Project”) sets forth the scope and the terms and conditions of the provision of the source codes and data etc. regarding “HACKberry” by Exiii Inc. (“Company”).